Scuba diving is going to change your life, if it hasn’t done already. Here are 10 ways in which all divers’ lives are affected.

 3. Dive Gear Accumulates in Your Home

 Soon enough, you begin to have a lot of scuba gear.
-You could soon have three good scuba masks, four regulators, and six snorkels.
+You could soon have three best scuba masks, four regulators, and six snorkels gears.
 Many of this gear can even come from underwater scavenging.
 Some is probably non-functional, and most of it is unusable.

 All the dive gear is hoarded in a stash most commonly to be found in the spare bedroom or the garage.
 All this can and will create a mess naturally.